Over the years I’ve wasted my share of money

 if not more.
 While my car was one of my biggest splurges, entertainment spending was close behind.

 I may have grown up taking advantage of cheap entertainment, I can’t say that trend continued as I got older.
-Instead, as I got more money in my bank account, the more I justified spending money to keep myself happy.
+Instead, as I got more money in my bank account, the more I justified spending money to buy things I liked in order to keep myself happy.

 Here are some specific types of entertainment that I wasted money on:

 1) Concerts – I’ve always been really into music, but growing up in a small town did not make for very many opportunities to see live music.
 So when I moved to Vancouver for college, I was all over checking out all my favorite bands in person.